 NOTE: Do not overuse non-textual elements!
 Include them sparingly and only in cases where they are an effective means for enhancing and/or supplementing information already described in your paper.
 Using too many non-textual elements disrupts the narrative flow of your paper, making it more difficult for the reader to synthesize and interpret your overall research.
 If you have to use a lot of non-textual elements, consider organizing them in an appendix.

 ANOTHER NOTE: Excel and other computer programs are capable of creating very elaborate, colorful, and dramatic looking non-textual elements.
 However, be careful not to let aesthetics and artistry overwhelm the message you are trying to convey to the reader.
-Use these features only to help enhance the reader's understanding of the information being presented.
+Use these features only to help improve the reader's understanding of the information being presented.